 Is your child getting enough Vitamin C?
-Here are some symptoms of Vitamin C deficiency you should watch out for.
+In this article we’ll talk about symptoms of Vitamin C deficiency you should watch out for.
+Plus, the benefits of taking vitamin C and how we can help avoid vitamin C deficiency in kids!

 Here’s a fun fact: did you know that the body doesn’t naturally store vitamin C?
 This means that if your kids don’t eat enough foods with vitamin C daily, then there’s a chance that they can suffer from a vitamin C deficiency.